common-voice/common-voice/docs/DEVELOPMENT.md

 1. Create an [Auth0](https://auth0.com/) account.
 2. Click "Applications" from the dashboard.
 Create a new one, or use the default application.
-3. Go to "Applications" and click on the Settings icon next to your application.
+3. On "Applications" still, next to your application, click the "three dots" icon, then Settings.
 4. Add `http://localhost:9000/callback` to the "Allowed Callback URLs" list.
-5. If you're using Docker, copy the following keys from the Auth0 application into your configuration file.
+5. Copy the Auth0 application settings into your configuration file.
 These are found in the same Settings tab as the "Allowed Callback URLs".

-Docker:
+For Docker, in `.env-local-docker`:

 ```env
 CV_AUTH0_DOMAIN="<domain_here>"